ChangeWindows/Content/api.md

 # ChangeWindows 3.5.1702 API
 We provide some of our data with an API, this includes build information, release information and milestone information.
 All tables are available as JSON, XML and HTML.
-This documentation is not compatible with previous version of the API, being 3.0.1610, 3.1.1610, 3.2.1611, 3.3.1612 and 3.4.1701 Preview.
 This API is compatible with 3.5.1702.
-For the current API in ChangeWindows 3.4, please see this file's history.

 ## Builds
 **builds** links a release to its milestone.